 Transitional Assistance Management Program

 The Transitional Assistance Management Program (TAMP) provides 180 days of health care benefits after regular TRICARE benefits end.
 These benefits help with your transition.
 You also you don’t have to pay any premiums for TAMP.

 - Involuntarily separating from active duty under honorable conditions including:

-- Members who receive a voluntary separation incentive (VSI), or
+- Members receiving a voluntary separation incentive (VSI), or

-- Members who receive voluntary separation pay (VSP) and can’t receive retired or retainer pay upon separation.
+- Members receiving a voluntary separation pay (VSP) and can’t receive retired or retainer pay upon separation.

 - A National Guard or Reserve member separating from a period of more than 30 consecutive days of active duty served for:

 - Support of a contingency operation.

 - Support of the government coronavirus (COVID-19) response.